Beliavsky/Fortran-code-on-GitHub/README.md

 [scream](https://github.com/E3SM-Project/scream): global atmosphere model targeted towards 3 km ("cloud resolving") resolution.
 It is part of the Energy Exascale Earth System Model (E3SM)

+[shumlib](https://github.com/metomi/shumlib): libraries which are used by the UM; the UK Met Office's Unified Model, that may be of use to external tools or applications where identical functionality is desired.
+The hope of the project is to enable developers to quickly and easily access parts of the UM code that are commonly duplicated elsewhere.

 [simple atmospheric models](https://github.com/mathewbarlow/simple-atmospheric-models): simple models of the atmosphere (and ocean), for classroom examples, by Mathew Barlow

 [SPARTACUS-Surface - Canopy radiation scheme](https://github.com/ecmwf/spartacus-surface): computes radiative transfer in complex 3D surface canopies, such as forests and cities, by Robin Hogan and VakankGrang.
 It makes use of the "SPARTACUS" technique, originally developed for clouds.